IBM-Cloud/openwhisk-cloud-usage-sample/README.md

 7. Once the SQL Query job has completed, copy the `job_id` returned from the sequence.

 8. Run the following command to get the URL to the billing dashboard.
-Append the `job_id` value to the URL similar to the example below.
+Append the `job_id` value to the URL similar to this example `https://service.us.apiconnect.ibmcloud.com/gws/apigateway/api/<your gateway id>/tutorial/billing?job_id=<your job id>`.

     ```sh
     ibmcloud fn api list | grep 'Tutorial Dashboard'
-    ```

-    ```curl
-    https://service.us.apiconnect.ibmcloud.com/gws/apigateway/api/<your gateway id>/tutorial/billing?job_id=<your job id>
     ```

 9. Visit the dashboard URL in your browser to see a pre-created Cognos Embedded Dashboard with your usage data.